FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Method

-\textbf{Training process}: This model is divided into three stages.
-First stage jointly trains the semantic encoder and random encoder to extract semantic and random detail features of images by minimizing the mean squared error between predicted and actual noise, with the loss function:
+\textbf{The first stage} serves as a pre-training phase, during which the semantic and stochastic encoders are jointly trained by minimizing the mean squared error between the predicted and ground-truth noise: